Jav1er98/FDV_FINAL/Readme.md

-## Práctica Final: Prototipo juego 2D.
+## Final Practice: 2D game prototype.

 The project is a 2D side-scrolling platform game that will have a character who runs, jumps and avoids obstacles and needs to go from the beginning to the end of the level.
 It will have a little loading system so that when you finish a particular level it will load into the next level and so on using the unit TileMap system.